 Plus, even when playing at top volume, the built-in rechargeable battery lasts up to twenty hours per recharge.

-Picture of the JBL Charge 4 power bank speaker, top view, showing the buttons panel.
+Picture of the JBL Charge 4 top, showing the buttons panel.

-The JBL Charge 4 power bank speaker, top view, showing the buttons panel.
+The JBL Charge 4 top view, showing the buttons panel.

 Furthermore, in our view the most fascinating feature: you can charge your cell phone, tablet, or other mobile device right from this speaker’s 7500 milliamp hour battery.